 - Keep track – I remind and encourage students to keep a record of their books from the first lesson of the year.
 Sometimes I will also use the announcements and comments section to encourage students along the way.

-- Make the books visible – I have all the PRC books marked in the library.
+- Make the books visible – I have all the Challenge books marked in the library.
 I always comment on the books when they are borrowing, reminding them that they can use them for their Challenge book list.

-- Prizes and incentives – I offer prizes for the first class to have every student finish the PRC, as well as a prize for the first student in each class to finish.
+- Prizes and incentives – I offer prizes for the first class to have every student finish the Challenge, as well as a prize for the first student in each class to finish.
 These are announced at assembly and we make a big deal of it.

 - Celebrate students who finish – We have a prize for the first student in each class to reach 100 books.
-Of those readers, someone will be named the ‘Super reader’ of the year level and get the PRC badge.
+Of those readers, someone will be named the ‘Super reader’ of the year level and get the Challenge badge.

 - Keep books within easy reach – We put together a tub of high interest books that are appropriate for the year level in each class room, so students can be confident that what they are reading will count towards their total.